-FIG. 8. a) Ion bounce frequency and b) ion magnetic precession drift frequency calculated by MISK, MARS-K, and PENT at the $\epsilon_r = 0.322$ surface (very close to the outer surface) of the ITER case, vs. A. The left branch of a) is for circulating ions and the right branch is for trapped ions.
+FIG. 7. (a) Ion bounce frequency and (b) ion magnetic precession drift frequency calculated by MISK, MARS-K, and PENT compared to the large aspect ratio approximation at the outer surface of the Solov'ev 3 case, vs. A. The left branch of (a) is for circulating ions and the right branch is for trapped ions.

-FIG. 9. a) Ion bounce frequency and b) ion magnetic precession drift frequency calculated by MISK, MARS-K, and PENT at maximum $\Lambda$ compared to the deeply trapped particle limit for the Solov'ev 1 and 3 cases, vs. $\epsilon_r$ .
+FIG. 8. (a) Ion bounce frequency and (b) ion magnetic precession drift frequency calculated by MISK, MARS-K, and PENT at the $\epsilon_r = 0.322$ surface (very close to the outer surface) of the ITER case vs. $\Lambda$ .
+The left branch of (a) is for circulating ions and the right branch is for trapped ions.